 The field shall be marked with distinctive lines, in accordance with the diagram on page 10, the longer boundary lines being called the touch lines and the shorter the goal lines.
-The home team is responsible for the proper marking of the field.

 The lines shall meet at the corners; that is, the goal lines shall extend completely across the field of play, including the area between the goal posts, and the touch lines shall extend the entire length of the field.
-All lines shall be clearly marked but may not be of a form (e.g., grooves, curbs or other items) that could prove dangerous to players.
-Further, during the regular season, painted logos or other noncommercial field markings are at the discretion of the host institution.